-A rare St. Pete home designed by famed architect Blanchard Jolly is now for sale
+A St. Pete home designed by famed architect Blanchard Jolly is back on the market

 Jolly, who was one half of the Harvard Jolly architecture firm and was a pupil of Frank Lloyd Wright, died in 2017 from side effects of skin cancer treatments.
 But the famed architect left behind a massive amount of recognizable structures in the Central Florida region.
 Besides the aforementioned buildings, Jolly's work can be seen at the Sunken Gardens in St. Pete, the terminal building at the Albert Whitted Airport, Booker High School in Sarasota, and many others local spots.